plan4res/plan4res.readthedocs/docs/installing-plan4res/installation-of-the-full-plan4res-environment-on-linux.md

-## Installation of the full plan4res environment, for all operating systems
+## Installation of the full plan4res environment

 Requirements: at least 3G available.